MaikNog/brookslawvisualizer/README.md

 As a professional tester, coding was never my strong suit and coding tutorials without any practical need never kept me for long.

-This is my learning journey.
+## This is my learning journey.
-//Raw thoughts; need to refine them later:
+Raw thoughts; need to refine them later:
 - Starting reading up on the origin, found the formula to calculate the number of relationships ( n*(n-1)/2 ).
 - Researched in tools, which draw nodes and edges.
 - Read up on Graph Theory